xlab-si/xopera-docs/_sources/tps.rst.txt

-.. _tps:
+.. _xOpera TPS (Template Library):

 *****************************
-xOpera TPS (template library)
+xOpera TPS (Template Library)
 *****************************

-xOpera TPS is a TOSCA Template Publishing service available online at `template-library-xopera.xlab.si`_.
+xOpera TPS is a TOSCA Template Publishing Service available online at `template-library-xopera.xlab.si`_.
 It includes templates of TOSCA service templates in form of CSARs and TOSCA artifacts to build applications.

 More details are available at the `TPS Documentation page`_.